learnk8s/learnk8s.io/src/custom-authentication/content.md

 }
 ```

+If the LDAP Search response is empty, then the username and password are invalid and the `ldapSearch` function returns `nil`.

-If the LDAP response includes an entry, the code constructs a `UserInfo` structure (which is also provided by the Kubernetes source code package) that describes the identity of the user and returns it to the calling function.
+If the LDAP Search response includes an entry, then the username and password are valid and the `ldapSearch` function returns a [UserInfo](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#userinfo-v1beta1-authentication-k8s-io) object initialised with the identity of the user.

+> Note that the `UserInfo` type is also provided by the [`k8s.io/api/authentication/v1`](https://github.com/kubernetes/api/blob/master/authentication/v1/types.go) package from the Kubernetes source code.

-That's it — the complete code of your webhook token authentication service!
+_That's it — the complete code of your webhook token authentication service!_

-_The next step is to deploy the code._
+Having completed the implementation, the next step is to deploy it.

 ## Deploying the webhook token authentication service

-To deploy the service, first of all, you have to compile the code:
+To deploy the service, you first have to compile its source code:

 ```terminal|command=1|title=bash
 GOOS=linux GOARCH=amd64 go build authn.go